 Be the Inspiration: Andy Lewis MBE – European, World and Paralympic Champion

 Andy Lewis is a GB Paratriathlete and competes as a through-knee amputee.
 Andy lost his leg at just 16 years old after a serious motorcycle accident.
 Instead of giving up after this life-changing incident he has worked relentlessly to challenge himself and to stay fit and focused and become the best he can be.
-He has won many titles including British Elite Champion for Paraduathlon, British Champion for Triathlon and the current European and World champion and Paralympic Gold Medallist in Rio 2016.
-Andy benefited from a donation from the Arctic One Foundation, that helps people of all ability get involved in sport, and he is now a Sports Ambassador for the organisation.
+The London 2012 Paralympic Games reignited Andy’s interest in running and a chance meeting with the Arctic One Foundation introduced him to triathlon.
+He became British triathlon Champion and in 2016 was crowned European and World Champion.
+In 2018 Andy set up Bespoke Mentoring and visits schools to deliver his signature Wellbering Leader training.
+This will be Andy’s toughest year yet as he faces up to his mental health challenges and sets his sights on the Tokyo 2020 Paralympic Games.

 20 Years of Innovation and Teamwork: Dr Syed Masud – Medical Director, Thames Valley Air Ambulance